 Rules are used throughout Gimmal Records Management for many purposes.
-This page documents how to build rules and the specifics of the different options.
+This page documents how to build rules and the specifics about the different options.

 Represents the property of the Repository Item to compare against.